 Can I receive both college and high school credit?

 Yes.
-The student will earn both high school and college credit.
+The student will earn both high school and college credit with the high school´s approval.
 If the student wishes to receive high school credit for a college class, a 3.0 unit or more one-semester college class will earn one semester of high school credit (5.0 credits).
-To determine how a college course fulfills a high school requirement see your high school counselor.
+To determine how a college course fulfills a high school requirement, please see your high school counselor.
 Academic college courses that meet the University of California 'a-g' requirements will be given a weighted grade point and ranking on the high school transcript at the discretion of the high school.